 Redesigning a website can be chaotic.
-You have to recreate the online look of your business, ensure a smooth change for users, and occasionally move the domain and hosting as well.
-That is probably why many business owners who redesign their website forget one critical aspect: prior search engine optimization efforts.
-Depending upon the type of transfer from old to new site, your site redesign could have huge repercussions on your search traffic.
-That is why you need to have a search specialist on hand when you update your site to ensure you can maintain your search standings and traffic.
+You have to keep your brand in mind, ensure a smooth change for users, and possibly move the domain or hosting too.
+That is why many businesses that redesign their websites forget one aspect.
+Prior search engine optimisation efforts.
+Depending upon the type of transfer from old to new, your website redesign strategy could cause losses in search traffic.
+That is why you need to have a search specialist on hand when you update your site.

 Here are some common challenges you might face when redesigning your site.

 - Domain Name Changes – If you are moving your domain to a new site then you have to be aware that the Google might not pick up that change.
 This means you need to be extra vigilant to ensure that you do not lose any traffic, because your domain name changed.
 If you do not notify Google of the changes properly, they could perceive your new site having duplicate content.

 - Changes to Permalink Structure – Sometimes problems happen when you do not even change your domain name.
 For example, if you are doing a website redesign that changes your URL permalinks, you could face a number of search problems in the future.

 Take Shout for example.
 One of our recent posts was: https://www.shoutagency.com.au/inbound-lead-generation-for-ecommerce-sites/

 However, if we decided to add the date into the permalink structure it would be: www.shoutagency. com.au/6/2015/inbound-lead-generation-for-ecommerce-sites/